Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Horse high jump

-One small quality-of-life improvement added in WO3U is being able to sprint off with your horse immediately as you begin mounting it instead of having to wait for your character's mounting animation to complete.
-However, it turns out that this innocuous detail actually allows a unique high jump tactic.
+One small quality-of-life improvement added in WO3U is the ability to sprint off with your horse while mounting instead of having to wait for the mounting animation to complete first.
+However, it turns out that this innocuous detail allows a unique high jump tactic.

-If you immediately do a horse jump as you are mounting your horse, your character gains to access some inputs that are normally disabled in air.
-The most obvious use for this is being able to dismount mid-air to gain some unintended height.
-This can be done with any character to universally gain a fair amount of height with a simple setup.
+If you immediately do a horse jump as you begin mounting your horse, your character gains access to some inputs that are normally disabled in air, including dismounting.
+Dismounting mid-jump gives you a fair amount of unintended height.
+This is pretty simple to setup, and it works with every character in the game too.

 It seems you gain slightly more height if you do this trick with the special horses (e.g. Red Hare) since they are taller and jump higher.

-You can also use the exploit to switch characters, block or do horseback attacks during a horse jump, but so far I haven't noticed any particularly devastating effects from any of this.
+You can also use the exploit to switch characters, block or do horseback attacks during a horse jump, but so far I haven't noticed any particularly devastating effects from these inputs.
 Any horseback attacks appear to cancel upon landing from the jump.
 Using TTA during this time is not possible.
 Doing a Samurai-style musou in air works normally, but a Dynasty-style musou interrupts the jump and immediately returns the horse back to the ground level.
-If done over water surface, you become fully submerged temporarily, which looks funny.
+If done over water surface, you become fully submerged, which looks funny.

 This trick doesn't work in the original WO3 since you can't run or jump with your horse as you are mounting it.